-Acclaimed by the Salt Lake Tribune as, “marrying unimpeachable technical skill with a persuasive and perceptive voice,” violinist Kathryn Eberle is the Associate Concertmaster of the Utah Symphony.
-Ms. Eberle has also served as Guest Concertmaster with the Richmond and Omaha Symphonies in addition to performing frequently with the St. Louis Symphony.
+Acclaimed by the Salt Lake Tribune as, “marrying unimpeachable technical skill with a persuasive and perceptive voice,” violinist Kathryn Eberle is the Associate Concertmaster of the Utah Symphony and the newly-appointed Concertmaster of the Hollywood Bowl Orchestra in Los Angeles.
+Ms. Eberle has also served as Guest Concertmaster with the Kansas City, Omaha, and Richmond Symphonies.

-Eberle performs annually as soloist with the Utah Symphony.
-She made her solo subscription series debut with the Utah Symphony in April 2014 performing Leonard Bernstein’s Serenade.
-During the 2018/19 season, Eberle performs Bach’s Brandenburg Concerto No. 5 with flutist Mercedes Smith and harpsichordist Jeannette Sorrell, Schnittke’s Moz-Art a la Haydn with violinist Claude Halter as well as the Dvorak and Beethoven Romances.
-In the 2019/2020 season she will perform Edgar Meyer’s Violin Concerto with the USO.
-Other solo appearances include appearances with the Los Angeles Philharmonic, the Louisville Orchestra, the Nashville Symphony, the National Academy Orchestra of Canada, and the Bahia Symphony in Brazil.
+Eberle performs annually as soloist with the Utah Symphony with whom she’s performed over 10 works as a featured soloist.
+She made her subscription series debut with the USO in April 2014 performing Leonard Bernstein’s Serenade.
+In the 2019/2020 season, she will perform Edgar Meyer’s Violin Concerto with the USO.
+Other solo appearances include performances with the Los Angeles Philharmonic, the Nashville Symphony, the Louisville Orchestra, the National Academy Orchestra of Canada, and the Bahia Symphony in Brazil.

-Ms. Eberle received a Master’s Degree from The Juilliard School studying with Sylvia Rosenberg.
-She previously studied with Robert Lipsett both at the Colburn School and the University of Southern California where she received the String Department and Symphony awards upon graduation.
-Ms. Eberle performs on a J.B.
-Vuillaume violin made in 1870.
+A native of Nashville, Tennessee, Ms. Eberle began her violin studies on her third birthday.
+She received a Master’s Degree from The Juilliard School studying with Sylvia Rosenberg.
+She previously studied with Robert Lipsett and Cornelia Heard at The Colburn School, Blair School of Music and the University of Southern California where she received the String Department and Symphony awards upon graduation.
+Ms. Eberle performs on a 1754 Gennaro Gagliano violin, the ex “Von Vecsey.”